 Son Robert N. Leonard (1907- ? ) was born in about 1907.
 At the age of 80, he made his home in Ohiopyle in 1987.

 Son Russell B. Leonard (1909-1987) was born on Jan.
 18, 1909 in Steward Township.
 He was united in marriage with Georgia Alice "Georgie" Bryner (April 20, 1911-1984), daughter of Albert and Eva (Hall) Bryner of Ohiopyle.
 They were the parents of three -- Russell B. "Joe" Leonard Jr., Kathryn Van Nosdeln and Bailey Leonard.
 With their home in Markleysburg, Russell made a living as a lumberman over the years and was a charter member of the Ohiopyle-Stewart Volunteer Fire Department.
 The family belonged to the Markleysburg Union Church.
+Their names were in the news with their large barn, on the old Squire Collins farm at Meadow Run, burned after a lightning strike in September 1935.
+The Connellsville Daily Courier reported that the barn was "one of the finest in the Ohiopyle vicinity" and that the loss included nine hogs a horse and colt, hay and farm implements.
 Sadly, Georgia passed away in Sacred Heart Hospital in Cumberland, MD on Oct.
 24, 1984 at the age of 73.
 Russell outlived her by three years.
 As the end came, he was admitted to the Garrett County Hospital in Oakland, MD, where he succumbed at the age of 78 on March 8, 1987.
 Burial was in the Bryner (Middle Ridge) Cemetery, with Rev. Tom Crogan and Rev. Peter Mallik co-officiating the funeral service.
 An obituary was printed in the Somerset Daily American.

 Son Odbert "Ollie" Leonard (1912-1999) was born on June 18, 1912.
 He married Alberta G. Lowery (Oct.
 13, 1919-2005) on March 1, 1937, when he was age 25 and she 18.
 Ollie was a coal miner and member of the UMWA for six decades.
 According to the Uniontown Herald-Standard, Ollie "served as Stewart Township Supervisor for 18 years, was a Board member of the Ohiopyle-Stewart Community Center, a member of the Advisory Board of the Penn Highlands Teens for Christ and had served as President of the Irwin Memorial Cemetery."
 Ollie passed away on Jan.
 4, 1999, at the age of 87.
 He was laid to rest in Belle Grove Cemetery near Ohiopyle.
 Alberta "served as Stewart Township Secretary for many years and was a member of the Ohiopyle Grange No. 1933," said the Herald-Standard.
 She died in 2005.